What are Summer Prepay Deductions?

 Once your bill is generated, you must remit timely premium payments to continue your insurance coverage.
 If you do not take the steps to set up benefits billing, a bill will not be generated.
 If you do not pay for your insurance, it will be cancelled due to non-payment.

 What Happens if You Have a ‘Status Change’ During the Summer?

 Are you getting married this summer, adopting a baby, terminating employment?
 If you anticipate a status change during the summer, contact your human resources office immediately about the impact to your insurance benefits.

-For example, if you are getting married and need to change from single to family health insurance coverage, you should complete a new health insurance application within 30 days of the date of your marriage.
+For example, if you are getting married and need to change from single to family health insurance coverage, you must submit a new health insurance application to your human resources office within 30 days of the date of your marriage.
 Your new spouse (and family) will be covered as of the date of the marriage.
 The new rate will be deducted from your prepayments according to the new level of coverage, and you may have to pay an additional portion of the premium if the coverage increases.